rpeszek/my-blogs/posts/2021-12-25-ts-types-part2.md

 Developers, like me, who had spent decades working in languages like Java and then switch to a typed FP language see immediate safety benefits just because there isn't any `uknown`-like top type.
 The concern about `unknown` is that it can be used with many JS functions and operators.
 These operations effectively bypass the type checking.
-Generic functions do not need to be generic if any type variable can be used in all of these JS functions.
+Generic functions lose safety, generics are not generic if a type variable is used in a JS functions in a very specific way.

 _A statement about everything is either trivial or incorrect_.

 Since I just made it, I wonder which one is it?
 Ignoring this paradox, consider for example `JSON.stringify` which accepts `unknown`.
-Does this expression (returns `undefined`) make much sense to you: `JSON.stringify(() => {})`?
+Does this expression (it returns `undefined`) make much sense to you: `JSON.stringify(() => {})`?

 Something like `unknown` is probably the only way for TS to achieve JS compatibility, nonetheless it is not ideal.

 I will come back to this discussion again, I plan to discuss the complexity of TS types.
 I will also return to the `unknown` type itself in the future in a more theoretical setting.

-## Misleading types
+## Honest types

 I will finish this installment with a philosophical rant.
 My next post will be a bunch of rants, so I thought I start a bit early.
 (You probably will say: "hey you have started already!".)

 One of my former colleagues liked to use the phrase "gentlemen's agreement".
-It means an agreement between developers (: notice gentlemen is presumptuous and sexist :) to self impose certain limitations on the code they write.
+It means an agreement between developers to self impose certain limitations on the code they write.
 These limitations are not enforced by the compiler, only by developers who agree to abide by the set rules.
 Coding guidelines, design patterns, you know what I am talking about.